oresat/oresat-olaf/CONTRIBUTING.rst

     ...

-The scripts in `/scripts` can be used to interact with OLAF, e.g. read/write values to/from Object Dictionary, file transfer, bash commands over CAN bus, etc.
+The scripts in ``/olaf/scripts`` can be used to interact with OLAF, e.g. read / write values to/from Object Dictionary, file transfer, bash commands over CAN bus, etc.

 Start coding